The 10 most beautiful Caribbean beaches (and where to stay near each)

 (Photo: Ambergris Cay)

-If you’re dreaming of a family beach vacation, the Caribbean should be at the top of your list.
-With world-class beaches and turquoise waters that will impress everyone from your cranky toddler to your jaded teenager, these sandy oases might as well be custom-made for a harmonious family trip.
-So, pack your sunscreen and flip-flops, because the perfect Caribbean family vacation is just a beach away.
+Time moves a bit slower in the Caribbean, and that’s what makes it great.
+It’s the perfect place for swimming, finding seashells, and chilling on some of the world’s best beaches.
+If you’re looking for a laidback family beach vacation, the Caribbean should be at the top of your list.
+With clear blue water and beaches that everyone from toddlers to teens will love, it’s the perfect spot for a family trip.
+Grab the sunscreen and flip-flops, because the perfect Caribbean family vacation is just a flight away.

 1. Paynes Bay Beach, Barbados

-Paynes Bay Beach is located on the Platinum Coast of Barbados (Photo: Barbados Tourism)
+Paynes Bay Beach on the Platinum Coast of Barbados has soft sand and warm, gentle waves (Photo: Barbados Tourism)

-The island of Barbados is part of the British Commonwealth, so it’s not surprising that the country favors some very British traditions, including playing cricket and drinking tea.
-Gorgeous Paynes Bay Beach enjoys a privileged position on the island’s Platinum Coast, where a string of breathtaking beaches dangle like charms on a bracelet.
-The sea is ringed with golden-hued sand and enjoys water as gentle as what’s in your bathtub.
+The island of Barbados is part of the British Commonwealth, so it’s not surprising that the country pairs its gorgeous beaches with some very British traditions, including playing cricket and afternoon tea.
+My favorite of the island’s beaches, Paynes Bay Beach, enjoys a fantastic position on the island’s Platinum Coast, where a string of breathtaking beaches dangle like charms on a bracelet.
+Here, the sea is ringed with golden-hued sand and the water as gentle as what’s in your bathtub.

 Don’t miss Oistin’s Fish Fry, an island culinary tradition that’s close to Paynes Bay Beach.
 Each Friday, dozens of stalls sell fresh fish cooked on the grill.
 If the kids don’t like fish, they can order macaroni pie, a fortifying riff on macaroni and cheese.
-Music and dancing accompany your meal.
+After dinner, hang out for music and dancing.

-The all-inclusive Tamarind by Elegant Hotels sits on a dreamy slice of Paynes Bay.
-Kids will enjoy the in-water trampoline, banana boat rides, and multiple swimming pools.
+I love the all-inclusive Tamarind by Elegant Hotels, which sits on a dreamy slice of Paynes Bay.
+Kids and kids-at-heart are all in on the in-water trampoline, banana boat rides, and multiple swimming pools.
 And at the kids club, children will be introduced to activities that local kids enjoy, including cricket, beach walks, and island crafts.

 2. Reduit Beach, St. Lucia

-Reduit Beach boasts crystal clear water and soft golden sand (Photo: St Lucia Tourism Authority)
+Reduit Beach is famous for its crystal-clear water and soft golden sand (Photo: St Lucia Tourism Authority)

-While Saint Lucia enjoys a bounty of photo-worthy Caribbean beaches, the balmy breezes at Reduit Beach are catnip for sun-starved families.
-Crystal-clear azure water, golden sand, and a view of Pigeon Island National Landmark paint a pretty picture.
+Saint Lucia has a ton of photo-worthy Caribbean beaches, but the balmy breezes at Reduit Beach are catnip for sun-starved families.
+Crystal-clear azure water, golden sand, and a view of Pigeon Island National Landmark paint the prettiest of pictures.
 One of the coolest things on this beach is the Splash Island Water Park, the first open-water sports park in the Caribbean and a blast for the entire family.

 Bay Gardens Beach Resort and Spa is an easygoing resort on Reduit Beach.
 Rooms are bright and airy and decorated in festive colors.
 The kids club offers supervised activities for guests ages four to 12.
 And, the resort is a short stroll from Baywalk Shopping Mall’s many restaurants.